Global Business Law Program

 Deals@BYU

 The modern economy runs on deals, from the complex agreements of the cross-border mergers & acquisitions market to the contractual alliances that produced Covid-19 vaccines to the venture capital investments that drive innovation.
-This initiative studies advances in modern deal design and connects those developments to policy issues in the U.S. and around the world through events such as the Winter Deals Conference.
+This initiative studies advances in modern deal design and connects those developments to policy issues in the U.S. and around the world through events such as the Winter Deals Conference, the Winter Bankruptcy Conference, and the LSE / BYU / UW Corporate Law Roundtable.

 Law & Entrepreneurship